Graduate Writing Fellow Bios

 Stacy Wittstock, PhD Student, School of Education

-Stacy Wittstock is a third year PhD student in the School of Education, emphasizing in Learning and Mind Sciences and Writing, Rhetoric, and Composition Studies.
+Stacy Wittstock is a fourth year PhD student in the School of Education, emphasizing in Learning and Mind Sciences and Writing, Rhetoric, and Composition Studies.
 She received her BA in Music and English from Pacific Lutheran University and her MA in English from Washington State University.
-Her research interests include peer response and collaborative learning, writing program administration, and the relationship between race, language, and writing assessment, particularly for students deemed underprepared for college writing.
-Stacy has been teaching writing at the college level since 2011 and has previous experience as a peer writing mentor for graduate students.
-She looks forward to working with her peers across the curriculum as a Graduate Writing Fellow.
+Her research interests include writing program administration, basic writing and writers, composition pedagogy, writing assessment, and other subjects.
+Stacy has been teaching writing at the college level since 2011 and has worked as a Graduate Writing Fellow for the past year.
+This year, Stacy will be taking over the role of Lead GWF.
+Please feel free to contact Stacy with any questions about the services provided by the GWF program (email@example.com).